 Combining the navigation with the insufficient calculators makes eSmart Tax difficult to use in our opinion.

 Instead of knowledge articles, eSmart Tax has “common questions” with their responses embedded on the right hand side of the screen.

 Most of the questions have to do with how to use the software rather than what certain types of tax jargon mean.
 Overall, the user instruction articles can help you navigate the software (which is important), but the articles don’t offer the real insights that filers may need.

 eSmartTax Pricing And Plans

-Most self-employed, landlords, and people who sold a home
+Investors, Landlords, Anyone who sold a home

 eSmartTax delivers a decent software solution, and helpful support features.
 However, it’s a high price to pay for a mediocre software.